Dahala Khagrabari: Overview

 Dahala Khagrabari (#51) was completely encircled by the Bangladeshi village of 'Upanchowki Bhajni, 110' itself contained in the Indian village of Balapara Khagrabari, itself contained in the Debiganj, Rangpur Division, Bangladesh.
 Thus, Dahala Khagrabari was the enclave of an enclave of an enclave.
 In practice, it was a parcel of land used for farming and was not actually inhabited.
-It was separated by a few metres (yards) of Bangladeshi land from its first-order Indian enclave.
+It was separated by a few metres of Bangladeshi land from its first-order Indian enclave.

 The owner of this enclave was a Bangladeshi farmer who lived in the enclave surrounding Dahala Khagrabari (#51).

 Despite its small size, Dahala Khagrabari (#51) was not the smallest of the enclaves found on the Bangladesh–India border, the smallest being Panisala No. 79, an Indian enclave of 1090 m2 in the Rangpur Division of Bangladesh.

 Because of a lack of governance and unfavourable conditions faced by residents of the enclaves, in September 2011 the governments of India and Bangladesh announced their intention to resolve the issue by means of swapping 162 enclaves, giving residents a choice of nationality.
 On 6 May 2015, India ratified the Land Boundary Agreement and agreed to cede the enclave to Bangladesh.